Akshay-Hegde/docs-for-pyrocms/docs/plugin.md

 {{ docs:link module="" uri="" text="" }}
 {{ /docs:fn }}

+Generates a link within your documentation somewhere.
+This function has a few built in features to help improve reliability of your docs.

 <var>module</var> &ndash; The name of the module you are linking to.
 If you are linking within same module, this can be blank since the current module by URL is the default value.
 (Optional)
 <var>uri</var> &ndash; The URI path to the page without beginning or ending slashes. _Ex: some/page/uri_
 <var>text</var> &ndash; The link text to be displayed.
 Defaults to URI path.

+__This function will act like a regular link__

+- If you leave the <var>uri</var> blank, it will use the current page.
+- If you link to an anchor such as `uri="#anchor_on_page"` it will use your current URL as the base.
+- You can use relative URLs to go back a level: `uri="../parent"`
+- If you leave the <var>text</var> blank it will lookup the title of the link in the TOC and use that.
+- If the page you are linking to does not exist in the TOC, it will log an error message.

+__With these exceptions__

+- We strip the leading slash from URIs: `uri="/child/page"` becomes `child/page`
+- Relative URLs cannot go higher than the current module homepage
+- We only check the current modules TOC for correct links to avoid excess errors
+- This method is not intended for external links

 {{ docs:fn }}